hcheung92/WiFiYaala/Readme.md

 Project Status
 --------------
 As a base we are using the nodeMCU core to provide a fully functional eLUA console.
 We are adding stuff specific for our application like a LED core.
-Additionaly, we add some optional nice to have featres like the Domain Name support for the DHCP client.
+Additionally, we add some optional nice to have features like the Domain Name support for the DHCP client.

 It is currently in a VERY early state.
 Documentation does not yet exist.
 The only thing which is working right now is the driver support for APA102 and PCA9685 LEDs.
-Besides others, WS28XX Leds (glitch free, using hardware support) are getting implemented right now.
+Besides others, WS28XX LEDs (glitch free, using hardware support) are getting implemented right now.
 Stay tuned...

 Requirements